apache/flink/docs/apis/streaming_guide.md

 Checkpointing can be enabled from the `StreamExecutionEnvironment` using the `enableCheckpointing(…)` where additional parameters can be passed to modify the default 5 second checkpoint interval.

 By default state checkpoints will be stored in-memory at the JobManager.
 Flink also supports storing the checkpoints on any flink-supported file system (such as HDFS or Tachyon) which can be set in the flink-conf.yaml.
+Note that the state backend must be accessible from the JobManager, use `file://` only for local setups.

 For example let us write a reduce function that besides summing the data it also counts have many elements it has seen.